gbouras13/hybracter/README.md

 `hybracter` creates a number of output files in different formats.

-For more information about all possible file outputs, please see the documentation.
+For more information about all possible file outputs, please see the documentation here.

 ### Main Output Files